javierclavijo/TandemCloneBackend/devlog.md

 Edit: I was able to fix it without too much effort.
 I've also refactored ChannelMembershipSerializer and UserMembershipSerializer to inherit from MemberSerializer, only changing representation.

+Now there's only three CRUD endpoints left: set channel interests, which should work copy-pasting from UserViewSet (with some changes, of course), and the channel and user list views with filters for languages, levels and interests.
+Then I should make tests for those, as they need custom code.
+I'll write those up next.

+I've also just added the coverage library as a dependency, to check test coverage for the controllers I've made.
+The tests I've made so far give a result of 92% coverage, which is pretty good --most issues are from user views, as I haven't written test cases for exception handling yet.
+I'll write those after the remaining controllers, followed by the channel custom controller tests.